-SECTION 109.
+SECTION 107.
 PRACTICE IN COURT.

-- (a) Except as otherwise provided in this [Act], the rules of civil procedure, including the rules concerning appellate review and vacation of orders, govern proceedings under this [Act]. - (b) If both guardianship and protective proceedings as to the same individual are commenced or pending in the same court, the proceedings may be consolidated.
+(a) Except as otherwise provided in this [Act], the rules of civil procedure, including the rules concerning appellate review and vacation of orders, govern proceedings under this [Act].

+(b) If both guardianship and protective proceedings as to the same individual are commenced or pending in the same court, the proceedings may be consolidated.

-SECTION 110.
+SECTION 108.
 LETTERS OF OFFICE.
-The court shall issue appropriate letters of guardianship upon the guardian's filing by the guardian of an acceptance of office.
-The court shall issue appropriate letters of conservatorship upon the conservator's filing by the conservator of an acceptance of office and any required bond.
-Letters of guardianship must indicate whether the guardian was appointed by the court, a parent, or the spouse.
+The court shall issue

+appropriate letters of guardianship upon the filing by the guardian of an acceptance of office.
+The court shall issue appropriate letters of conservatorship upon the filing by the conservator of an acceptance of office and any required bond.
+Letters of guardianship must indicate whether the guardian was appointed by the court, parent, or spouse.
 Any limitation on the powers of a guardian or conservator must be endorsed on the guardian's or conservator's letters.

-SECTION 111.
+SECTION 109.
 EFFECT OF ACCEPTANCE OF APPOINTMENT.